Nghiait123456/SystemDesignBigProject/MasterCard/README.md

 ## Preview <a name="preview"></a>

-I will design aws e-commerce system serving billions of users.
+I will design payment gateway system serving billions of users.
 This design will go no-function to function, top-down, common to detail. </br>

 ## Design <a name="design"></a>